exsat-network/exsat-client/README.md

 ### Configure the Environment Variables

-Navigate to the project directory (e.g.exsat-client), Copy the _.env.example_ file to create a new .env file, edit the newly created _.env_ file.
+Navigate to the project directory (e.g.exsat-client), copy the _.env.example_ file to create a new .env file, edit the newly created _.env_ file.

 ```